pedrohli-work/python-selenium-app1-LearningSelenium/README.md

 Notes
 WebDriver executables, virtual environments (venv), and Python cache files (__pycache__) are ignored via .gitignore.

-Large files like test videos or screenshots should be stored externally and linked; avoid pushing them to the repo.

 Author
 PedroLi — Software Engineer focused on automation and testing.